So you want to start a business, move to paradise and get paid to change the world?

 You’ve built your foundations, now it’s time to start adding content.

 Learning how to create epic content isn’t something that can be taught in a blog post — but let’s cover some principles that help you on your way.

 If you want your content to reach the first page of Google, it needs to be as good or better than what you find on the first page for your target keywords.
 Creating content needs to come from a place of adding value and not just educating but entertaining your readers…

 Still working on that last one!

 Content that does well is typically long-form, detailed, and contains pictures, infographics, videos….etc.
 You don’t need to include all of these in your posts, but you want to break up your content with appealing visual aids.

 Once you start writing and publishing great content, you need to start promoting it.
 It can be through digital signages, ads, and more.
 If you just build it, they won’t come automatically.

 In fact, you should spend just 20% of your time creating content and 80% promoting it.
 Promoting your content in the right way will help you land links from powerful websites.
 These links will help you rank in the search engines.

 Bringing it all together

-I’ll finish off by saying I know how daunting things can be when you’re first starting out – trust me, I’ve been there!
+I know how daunting things can be when you’re first starting out, I’ve been there.
+And it sucks.
 There’s a lot to learn and overwhelm feels like your new best friend you never wanted.